Tanagura, Fukushima

 Tanagura (棚倉町, Tanagura-machi) is a town located in Fukushima Prefecture, Japan.
-As of 1 April 2020, the town had an estimated population of 13,827 in 5053 households, and a population density of 86 persons per km².
+As of 1 April 2020, the town had an estimated population of 13,827 in 5053 households, and a population density of 86 persons per km^{2}.
 The total area of the town was 159.93 km2.

 Geography

 Tanagura is located in the southernmost portion of Fukushima prefecture, bordering on Tochigi Prefecture to the west and Ibaraki Prefecture to the south.